Levying fines and feeling fine, Nick Vannett ready for larger role with Seahawks

 Dickson, 31, signed as a free agent after eight years with the Ravens and Panthers (he had 30 catches last year for Carolina and a career-high 54 with Baltimore in 2011) to step in as the starter.
 But Dickson has yet to take the field in camp, remaining on the non-football injury list with a quad injury suffered during summer conditioning.

-That leaves number one tight end role for now to Vannett, a third-round pick out of Ohio State in 2016.
+That leaves the number one tight end role for now to Vannett, a third-round pick out of Ohio State in 2016.

-Even when Dickson gets healthy, the Seahawks will be counting on Vannett to assume a more significant role than in the past, not only to potentially assume the number two tight end role, but also because the offense of new coordinator Brian Schottenheimer figures to ask more out of the position than the past few years.
+Even when Dickson gets healthy, the Seahawks will count on Vannett to assume a more significant role than in the past, not only to potentially produce as the number two tight end, but also because new coordinator Brian Schottenheimer’s offense will demand more from the tight ends.

 “They have us do a lot of things we haven’t done before,’’ said Vannett.
 “Both in the running game and the passing game.”

-The good news is that Vannett has never felt as healthy or prepared to take on that challenge as now.
-Not only has Vannett learned a lot about the NFL in the past two seasons, but he also finally figured out in the last few months what was causing a nagging lower back pain — a herniated disc — that he said has ailed him for most of his time with the Seahawks.
+The good news is that Vannett has never felt healthier or more prepared to assume that challenge.
+Vannett learned a lot about the NFL over the past two seasons, but in the last few months, he also finally figured out what was causing a nagging lower back pain — a herniated disc — that has ailed him for most of his time with the Seahawks.

 “It’s been tough,’’ he said.
 “There have been times where I can’t really bend into like a three-point stance.
 Been times I could barely run out of a cut.
 But I’ve gotten it squared away.’’

-Vannett didn’t have surgery, but said a prescribed exercise and treatment program has done the trick.
+Vannett didn’t have surgery but said a prescribed exercise and treatment program has done the trick.

 “This is the best I’ve felt since I’ve been here,’’ Vannett said.
 “I just feel like I’m running around a lot better, more smooth running in and out of my cuts, getting leverage lower on my blocks.
 So I’m really happy where I’m at from a health standpoint.’’

-Vannett first caught a 15-yard pass on third-and-16 to set up a fourth-and-one conversion on the next play on which his blocking was a key.
+Vannett first caught a 15-yard pass on third-and-16 to set up a fourth-and-one conversion on the next play, in which his blocking was a key.
 A few snaps later, he caught a five-yard touchdown pass from Russell Wilson, moving to create just enough space to get open as Wilson roamed to his right.

-“Really good camp,’’ said Schottenheimer when asked about Vannett.
+“Really good camp,’’ Schottenheimer said, referring to Vannett.
 “You saw he had the big third-down conversion, which put us into the situation for fourth-and-one.
 Had a really good block on the fourth-and-one play, and of course, the scramble play that he made was terrific.
 The guy kind of had him boxed out.
 He came back up underneath him.
 So I think Nick is playing with a lot of confidence right now.”

-Vannett, though, says he realizes there’s a long way to go before he can truly say he is picking up where those who came before him left off.
+Vannett, however, realizes there’s a long way to go before he can truly say he is picking up where his predecessors left off.

 “I don’t lose sight of that,’’ he said.
 “Every practice, every drill, everything we do, focusing on what I need to do what I need to improve on and what I need to show my teammates and my coaches that they can have trust in me.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.